cafjs/caf_hellopuckjs/README.md

     cafjs generate hellopuckjs  iotbrowser

 It covers functionality common to many Bluetooth devices, e.g., discovery, GATT service invocation, subscribing to notifications, and sharing a device across the Internet with a Reverse Service Worker (RSW).

+It is recommended to install the espruino tools to, for example, run scripts under `./puckjs` to configure a Puck.js.

+    npm install -g espruino